-Patients who decide to have breast augmentation surgery with implants rarely expect they’ll be removing them down the road.
+Patients who decide to have breast augmentation surgery rarely expect they will be removing their breast implants down the road.
 However, approximately 40,000 women choose to do just that every year.

-Whatever the reason, double board-certified plastic surgeon, Jonathan C. Weinrach, MD FACS offers breast implant removal to improve body contours, eliminate complications, and improve his patient’s quality of life.
+Whatever the reason, double board-certified plastic surgeon, Jonathan C. Weinrach, MD FACS offers breast implant removal to resolve these issues and improve breast and overall body contour.

 Preparing for Breast Implant Removal Surgery

 During your consultation, Dr. Weinrach will carefully listen to your concerns, review your medical and surgical history, examine you, and then formulate the best possible plan to achieve your goals.

 What Should You Expect with a Breast Implant Removal?